Thursday, October 20, 2016

 Revelation 2:7 "...the tree (xylon) of life in the midst of the garden."

 Of the 20+ occurrences of stauros in the Greek New Testament, most Bibles consistently render the word "cross."
-But, not so fast: the 70 Jewish scholars who created the Greek translation the Hebrew Old Testament known as the Septuagint, shortly before Jesus' day, also had access to the word stauros.
+But, not so fast: the 70 Jewish scholars who first translated the Hebrew Old Testament into Greek (the Septuagint), 200 years before Jesus, they also had access to the word stauros.
 Did they ever use it to describe a "cross"?
 No.

 At Esther 7:9 we find the story of Haman erecting a 50-cubit-tall stauros on which he planned to hang Mordecai, on which he ended up being hoisted himself.
 Was this stauros a cross?
 Bibles variously render the implement there as "pillar, tree, gallows."
 None render it "cross."
 Why not?
 If the Septuagint translators rendered the word stauros, why shouldn't English translators render it "cross"?
 Why the inconsistency?